 If you completed your written exam between May 11th and July 15th and a department you applied to requires the CPAT, you have until February 10, 2021 to complete your CPAT.

 If you completed your written exam after July 15th and a department you applied to requires the CPAT, your CPAT must be completed within 180 days (either before or after) your written exam.

 I have an in-person test scheduled in the future -- will this still happen?

 Any tests or events on the calendar are still planned as scheduled, however the number of seats available may have been reduced to comply with current governmental regulations.
-If a test or event needs to be cancelled, PST will automatically move you to a Waitlist and notify you via email.

 Is PST Investigations (PSTi) still conducting pre-employment background and workplace investigations?

 Yes.
 Candidate, witness, and subject interviews are conducted utilizing virtual platforms.

 How do I submit my PHS, PHQ, and Truthfullness Agreement when my interview is conducted virtually?

 During your virtual candidate interview, the background investigator will ask the candidate to sign the PHS, PHQ, and Truthfulness Agreement.
 Once signed, the investigator will ask you to email the documents to them.
 The investigator, as a witness, will then sign and upload the documents into the candidate’s eSOPH profile.